How to Handle Diesel Exhaust Fluid (DEF) in Winter: Storage, Shelf Life & Quality Tips

 API says the biggest DEF misconception is the belief that if the urea concentration of their DEF is on spec, then the DEF meets the required quality.
 While it is true that the concentration is important, there are many other critical quality characteristics built into the ISO 22241 specification regarding DEF.

-While buying DEF make sure it meets the entire ISO quality standard.
+While buying DEF, make sure it meets the entire ISO quality standard.
 One way to do this is to ensure your supplier provides a Certificate of Analysis (or Quality) with every shipment.
-Also check to see if the DEF they you buy is licensed through API’s real-time directory of licensees on the API website.
+Also check to see if the DEF that you buy is licensed through API’s real-time directory of licensees on the API website.

-Shops should endure their DEF handling, storage and dispensing processes follow recommended procedures.
+Shops should ensure their DEF handling, storage and dispensing processes follow recommended procedures.
 Because DEF is temperature sensitive, make sure the DEF stock in containers is rotated to use the oldest product first.

-Proper storage temperatures is also vital.
+Proper storage temperature is also vital.
 Storing in temperatures above 86 degrees Fahrenheit will limit the shelf life of the DEF over time.

-Also consider the following when storing and handing DEF:
+Also, consider the following when storing and handling DEF:

 • Bulk storage tanks should be dedicated for DEF.
 Don’t switch products in the bulk tank without thoroughly rinsing the tank with distilled or de-ionized water or on-spec DEF.

-• A closed loop system for transferring DEF from a drum or bulk tank is recommended so contaminants don’t get into the DEF.
-This is particularly important in a shop or construction site that has dust or dirt in the air.
+• A closed-loop system for transferring DEF from a drum or bulk tank is recommended to prevent contaminants from entering the DEF.
+This is particularly important in a shop or construction site with dust or dirt in the air.

 • Use dedicated equipment for dispensing DEF.
 Don’t use funnels, pitchers, hoses, etc. that are used for other fluids when putting DEF in a tank.